One day I asked "How will I know"?

 "You'll see it in my eyes"

-The day I met 12 year old Isabella she stole my heart, yet she was petrified of human touch.
+The day I met 12 year old Isabella she stole my heart.
+Sadly, she was petrified of human touch.
 Izzy was seized in an animal cruelty case, emaciated, covered in fleas, arthritic and never loved.
 I laid a blanket in her yard at Best Friends Sanctuary, in Kanab Utah, where I was volunteering.
 I spoke softly to her as she circled wide, never taking her cautious eyes off of me.
 I read a book aloud so she would learn my voice.
 As she cautiously circled closer I felt tears running down my cheeks.
 I so badly wanted her to trust me but I knew I couldn't reach out too quickly or I would frighten her.
 I had to let her come to me.
 I could feel my heart pounding but I knew I had to remain patient.
 Isabella had stolen a piece of my heart so I just kept reading to her in hopes she would love me in return one day soon.

 A few hours later she came close enough for me to touch her...I cried quietly as I touched her for the very first time.
 From that moment on her and I were inseparable.
 A few days later she hopped in the car and we shared the long road trip home to Colorado where she was welcomed with open paws by Pierce, Meg and Buddy.
-Meg, my Golden matriarch, quickly took Izzy under her wing and the two girls were an amazing duo.
+Meg, my Golden matriarch, quickly took Izzy under her wing and the two girls were an amazing duo, exploring the meadow side by side each morning, sleeping together at night.
 Sadly two weeks later Meg passed from lung cancer.
 Meg showed no signs of illness until two days before her passing.
 It seems the two gals knew long before they shared with me.
 Meg taught Izzy well and Izzy seemed to love her new role and her new home.